bellycard/procd/README.md

 System resource and profile information emission.
 A simple method of exposing system resources statistics through standard interfaces.
 Current interfaces are stdout, JSON over HTTP, and as a client to [Mozilla Hekad](https://github.com/mozilla-services/heka).

+While the Heka client will accept transport of TCP or UDP, it is recommended to use UDP for system metric data.

 # Installation